Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part III: Fractures

 \subsection{Main construction}

 Our aim is to glue algebras admitting fractured subcategories in such a way that the resulting algebra also admits a corresponding fractured subcategory.
 To this end we need to first describe how to glue algebras with a fracturing.
-So let us fix two rep\-re\-sen\-ta\-tion-di\-rect\-ed algebras $A$ and $B$ with fracturings $(T^L_A, T^R_A)$ respectively $(T^L_B, T^R_B)$ and set $\La = B \glue[Q][J] A$ where $Q$ is a left abutment of $A$ and $J$ is a right abutment of $B$, both of the same height $h$.
+So let us fix two rep\-re\-sen\-ta\-tion-di\-rect\-ed algebras $A$ and $B$ with fracturings $(T^L_A, T^R_A)$, respectively $(T^L_B, T^R_B)$, and set $\La \coloneqq B \glue[Q][J] A$ where $Q$ is a left abutment of $A$ and $J$ is a right abutment of $B$, both of the same height $h$.

 Let $P$ be a maximal left abutment of $\La$.
-Then either $\phi^!(P)$ is a left abutment of $A$ or $\psi^{\ast}(P)$ is a left abutment of $B$ by Corollary \ref{cor:remaining}(c1).
-Moreover, in either case it is clearly maximal by Corollary \ref{cor:AR glued}.
+Then either $P$ is supported in $B$ or $P$ is not supported in $B$, in which case it is supported in $A$ by Proposition \ref{prop:decomposition}.
+By Corollary \ref{cor:remaining}(c1), in the first case $\psi^{\ast}(P)$ is a left abutment of $B$ and in the second case $\phi^{!}(P)$ is a left abutment of $A$.
+Moreover, in either case it is a maximal left abutment by Corollary \ref{cor:AR glued}.
 Set

 and